-Asian shares inch up, Spain debt downgrade caps
+Asian Shares inch up, Spain debt downgrade caps

-TOKYO Asian shares pushed higher on Friday on firm U.S. data despite a two-notch downgrade of Spain's credit rating that capped gains, while fresh easing measures by the Bank of Japan supported Tokyo stocks.

-Japan's central bank moved as expected to help fight deep deflation, initially pushing Japanese stocks up more than 1 percent and helping drag the broader Asian stock higher.
+TOKYO Asian shares rose on Friday, tracking U.S. stocks which jumped overnight on strong U.S. housing data and earnings, but concerns over the health of European banks weighed on investor risk appetite after Standard & Poor's downgraded Spain's rating.

-MSCI's broadest index of Asia-Pacific shares outside Japan extended gains to a 0.4 percent rise, headed by the technology sector with a 1.6 percent rise.
-At current levels, the index was set for a 0.2 percent weekly gain.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.2 percent, with the technology sector leading the gain with a rise of more than 1 percent.

-Seoul shares outperformed, rising on the back of a record $5.15 billion first-quarter profit by Samsung Electronics (005930.KS), which boosted its shares by more than 3 percent to an all-time intraday high of 1.383 million won.
+Seoul shares were among Asia's outperformers, rising on the back of a record $5.15 billion first-quarter profit by Samsung Electronics, which boosted its shares by 2.5 percent to an all-time intraday high of 1.373 million won.

-The Bank of Japan, facing mounting government pressure, eased policy further by boosting its asset purchases by 10 trillion yen, more than markets had expected, and said it would buy longer-term government bonds in a show of resolve to pull the economy out of deflation.

-The BOJ increased by a small amount purchases of exchange-traded funds and trust funds investing in property, while extending the duration of government and corporate bonds it targets under the scheme to three years from two years now.

-"But the net increase in combined asset buying was 5 trillion yen, the lower end of expectations, so that's not really an easing markets were looking for.
-Overall, the outcome failed to impress," he said.

-A knee-jerk initial reaction in the currency market reflected this view, as the yen first firmed to 80.40 yen, then fell against the dollar to 81.35 yen.
-The yen last stood at 81.17.
+Australian shares retreated from earlier gains, as earnings worries in the retail sector and concerns about the European debt crisis set in.

+"Investors have maintained their cautiousness and that is being played out here today, the Spanish downgrade is filtering across the market," Shaw Stockbroking senior dealer Jamie Spiteri said about the Australian trading.

-The euro was down 0.1 percent at $1.3201, pressured by the S&P cutting Spanish ratings by two notches to BBB-plus due to its deteriorating public finances.
+The euro shed half a cent to around $1.3180 early on Friday after S&P cut Spain's ratings by two notches to BBB-plus due to its deteriorating public finances.

 The currency had climbed to a three-week peak near $1.3264 on Thursday.
-The dollar index .DXY measured against a basket of key currencies inched up 0.3 percent after hitting a 3-1/2 week low on Thursday.
+S&P's cut dented riskier currencies such as the Australian and New Zealand dollars early on Friday.

 "The price action reflects strong market nervousness over the European problem, and that investors have yet to take on risk," said Junya Tanase, chief foreign exchange strategist at JPMorgan Bank in Tokyo.